 Program Elective Options - Choose 9 Credits or select courses as approved bu advisor and associate dean

 CM 120 Small Group Communication CM 265 Event Planning and Publicity CM 275 New Media Communication CM 300 Principles and Practices of Public Relations CM 350 Advanced Public Speaking CM 380 Conflict Resolution and Negotiation CM 402 Junior Internship ENG 381 The Advertising Campaign FMI 101 Special Topics in Communication FMI 102 Presentation Theory and Application FMI 204 The Relationship of Design & Business MGT 224 Principles of Entrepreneurship MGT 235 Introduction to Sports Management MKT 307 Market Research MKT 315 Sports Marketing MKT 316 Principles of Negotiation and Sales MKT 325 International Marketing

 Tracks and Minors

 A minor in business communication is not available.
 A minor in communication is available.

-The B.S. to M.S. option is available for students majoring in Business Communication who wish to combine their bachelor's coursework with work for a master's degree in one of Stevenson's graduate programs.
-Students choosing this option may earn both bachelor's and master's degrees in as few as five years.
-Student must formally apply for entrance into a B.S. to M.S. option in their junior year.
-Once admitted into this program, students develop an education plan in consultation with their undergraduate and graduate advisors.
+The B.S. to M.S. option is available for students majoring in Business Communication who wish to combine their bachelor’s coursework with work toward a master’s degree in one of Stevenson’s graduate programs.
+Students choosing this option may earn their master's degree in as little as one year after their bachelor's degree.
+Interested student must formally apply for entrance into a B.S. to M.S.option in their junior year.
+Once admitted into this program, students develop an educational plan in consultation with their undergraduate and graduate advisors.
 A master's degree in Communication Studies will be offered beginning fall, 2015.
 For more information on this program, see the School of Graduate and Professional Studies Catalog.